manudragon333/qdb/Angular.md

 Directives
 Dynamic Component Loading
 Lazy Loading

+# New features of Angular 6 & 7 and what are there advantages

+# How do you improve performance of Angular app

+# How to minify Angular app

 # What is dependency injection
 DI is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself.